Aleppo International Airport: 2023

 On 7 March 2023, the Israeli airstrikes hit the airport, targeting alleged Iranian weapons transfers.
 The Syrian transport ministry said that the delivery of humanitarian aid to Idlib Governorate following the February earthquake would be rerouted to Damascus and Latakia Airports after the "Israeli aggression".
 Later that month, on 22 March, Israel launched missiles at the airport for the third time in six months.
 On 1 May, Israeli airstrikes which targeted ammunition depot at the military airport killed a Syrian soldier and injured seven people including two civilians.
 On 28 August, another Israeli airstrike hit the airport, causing runway damage and shutting the airport down until the following day.

 On 12 October, Israel launched a large missile attack against both Aleppo and Damascus airports, which damaged their runways and made them temporarily closed, during the skirmishes which occurred across the border, in contemporary with Gaza war.
 Two days later, Israel retargeted the airport from the direction of the sea, west of Latakia, which put it out of service again.
 On 22 October, both Aleppo and Damascus airports were hit simultaneously, the third attack in two weeks.

 2024

 On 28 March, an airstrike by Israel after midnight aimed at an arms depot in Jibrin, near Aleppo International Airport, led to the deaths of 36 Syrian soldiers and 6 Hezbollah fighters, according to SOHR.

-Fall of Assad Regime
+Post-Ba'athist Syria

 On 30 November 2024, the Syrian Democratic Forces took control of the airport amidst the attack on Aleppo and the subsequent withdrawal of the pro-government forces.
 Afterwards, militants with Hayat Tahrir al-Sham took over the airport, and captured 10 military aircraft.

-On 18 March 2025, the first commercial flight after the Fall of the Assad Regime landed at Aleppo International Airport after it reopened for air traffic.
+On 18 March 2025, the first commercial flight since the fall of the Assad regime landed at Aleppo International Airport after it reopened for air traffic.

+Statistics

+Tables shown the historical statistics of Aleppo International Airport are shown below: